Ultimate Guide To WordPress RSS

 FeedWordPress

-FeedWordPress is a flexible syndication plugin for WordPress-generated content.
+FeedWordPress provides flexible Atom/RSS syndication for WordPress content.

 As stated in the FeedWordPress website …